-Find details of 4Mix International, Addcon Africa, Advit Animal Nutrition, Allied Nutrition, Alltech, Biomin Animal Nutrition, Coprex, Meadow Feeds and Nutribase in the “Animal feeds” chapter.
+Find details of 4Mix International, Addcon Africa, Advit Animal Nutrition, Allied Nutrition, Alltech, Biomin Animal Nutrition, Coprex, Meadow Feeds and Nutribase on the “Animal feeds” page.

-- Dalein Plaasbou Tel: 012 819 8500 www.dalein-plaasbou.co.za Construction material and design for piggeries
+- Dalein Plaasbou www.dalein-plaasbou.co.za Construction material and design for piggeries

 - DIVAC Tel: 011 837 3416 Pig processing plants

 - NMR Engineering www.nmreng.co.za Pig equipment

 - PIC South Africa www.picrsa.co.za (Services include herd visits, genetic programme design and technical services.
 Find the various contact details on the website)

 - Porcsem Tel: 042 294 0766 Pig AI station

 - South African Bureau of Standards (SABS) www.sabs.co.za Veterinary remedy residue testing of meat